railslove/epics/README.md

 ## Getting started

-In case your new to EBICS, you'll have to complete a initialization process with your bank.
-Epics can help you to generate all the necessary keys and directly store them for later use.
+In case you are new to EBICS, you'll have to complete a initialization process with your bank.
+Epics can help you to generate all the necessary keys and directly store them for later use, but first you'll have to to lift some contractually work with your bank.

+Once the paperwork is done, your bank should provide you with:

+* a URL to their EBICS Server
+* a HOST ID
+* a PARTNER ID
+* n User IDs (this depends on the bank and your needs)

+Take this parameters and start setting up 1 UserID:

 ```ruby
 e = Epics::Client.setup("my-super-secret", "https://ebics.sandbox", "SIZBN001", "EBIX", "EPICS")
 ```

-This will be plain JSON, holding your authentication, encryption and signature key encrypted with AES-256.

 To use the keys later, just store them in a file